What Is A Sample Unit

 • Cluster Sampling: The population is divided into clusters, and a random sample of clusters is selected.
 All elements within the selected clusters are included in the sample.
 This is efficient for large populations but might have higher sampling error compared to other methods.

 • Systematic Sampling: Elements are selected from the population at regular intervals.
-For example, every 10th person on a list might be selected.
+As an example, every 10th person on a list might be selected.
 This method is easy to implement but can be problematic if there is a pattern within the population that aligns with the sampling interval.

 Sample Size Determination: How Many Units Are Enough?